ozaner/ozaner.github.io/_posts/computer-science/00-0-0-breast-cancer-classification.md

 * Symmetry
 * Fractal dimension (measure of edge complexity)

-For each of these subjects, the data also includes a label of whether the cell

-Our goal is to use

-We are going to use this data to train a **neural network** to classify

-Note that we don't need to know what these values mean or even how they relate to the conclusion, all we need to know is that they are correlated in some way.
+It is interesting to note that we don't really need to know what these values mean and how exactly, if at all, they coorespond to the label of the sample.
+All we need to know is that they are correlated in some way.
 Given enough training examples, the neural network will learn how the various variables are related to whether the cell is malignant or benign.
 This self learning is the essence of machine learning.

 <!-- *The meaning of these values is irrelevant to our purpose.
 All we need to know is that we can use these $10\times3=30$ values to predict whether the given breast cancer sample is malignant or benign.* -->